Anterograde amnesia: Television

 In the episode "Pimemento" of Brooklyn Nine-Nine, Adrian Pimento develops an artificial form of anterograde amnesia after being drugged by his therapist, which is the main plot point of the episode.

 In the Star Trek: Enterprise episode "Twilight", Jonathan Archer develops anterograde amnesia.

 In the Castle episode "The Fifth Bullet", Jeremy Preswick experiences anterograde amnesia after being witness to a murder.

+In the My Name is Earl episode "Sweet Johnny", Earl Hickey attempts to make up to a stuntman nicknamed Sweet Johnny for sleeping with the latter's girlfriend, but the man has gone under 10 years unable to create new memories after a freak accident that wasn't a stunt but a preparation before a stunt.
+Johnny thinks every day is the day before one of his big stunts.

 Books

 In the 2011 the light novel Danganronpa Zero, the protagonist and "Ultimate Analyst" Ryoko Otonashi has anterograde amnesia as a result of "The Tragedy".
 She keeps note of her memories by writing into a journal at all times and using her speedreading to keep herself up to date.
 Seen to be her boyfriend and "Ultimate Neurologist" Yasuke Matsuda, Ryoko witnesses a murder committed by Junko Enoshima, before being mistaken for wanted murderer and Tragedy perpetrator Izuru Kamukura by the "Ultimate Bodyguard" Madarai octuplets.
 After teaming up with the perverted "Ultimate Secret Agent" Yuto Kamishiro in an attempt to discover the perpetrator behind the Tragedy, Ryoko learns that she herself was personally involved in the event as the true Junko.
 The Junko she met was her non-identical twin sister Mukuro Ikusaba, with whom she shared Matsuda as a boyfriend, attempting to trigger her memories, which Matsuda had been suppressing on Junko's own request, both to clear her of suspicion in the events of the Tragedy, attempt to cure her depression, and a test to wipe the memories of others.
 Attempting to subdue Ryoko, Matsuda accidentally restores her memories of being Junko and being fatally stabbed, before wishing Junko success in her planned actions with Izuru and Mukuro: a collapsing world society and launching a "killing game".

 In the 2003 novel The Housekeeper and the Professor by Yōko Ogawa, the Professor suffers from anteretograde amnesia following a traffic accident and is unable to store memories for more than eighty minutes.